Day 1 Bienvenidos a Chile!

 After landing at Santiago airport and clearing customs, meet your guide and transfer to the hotel.
 After a little time to relax head out for a City Walking Tour.

-The tour begins with a drive downtown to famous landmarks including the central fish market and ‘Plaza de Armas’, Santiago’s main square and kilometer zero (the point from which all distances in the country are measured).
+The tour begins with you and your guide traveling downtown via Santiago's subway to explore the famous landmarks including the central fish market and ‘Plaza de Armas’, Santiago’s main square and kilometer zero (the point from which all distances in the country are measured).
 Visit the ‘Alameda’, the main street of the city centre, via busy pedestrian walkway ‘Paseo Ahumada’, famous for its crowds, shops, and diversity of people.
 After visiting Chile's presidential palace ‘La Moneda’, a symbol of Chile’s political past and its famously turbulent history, climb Cerro Santa Lucía, where Santiago was founded in 1541 by Pedro Valdivia.
 The tour finishes by visiting the bohemian Lastarria neighborhood, lined with cafés, restaurants, small theaters, bookstores and boutique shops.
 This evening, enjoy a welcome dinner at the renowed Peumayen Restaurant, a popular establishment which seeks to take every customer on a delectable, gastronomical journey through the Aymaran, Chiloean and Mapuchean cultures indigenous to Chile.

 Day 2 Bike & Wine Adventure